 - Policies for cardholders, applicable to anyone who has received an identification card, fob, or device.

 - Social Security number submission policy, pertinent to persons who use their Social Security number to find their UIN.

 i‑card Programs sets the eligibility for all identifying IDs, devices, and credentials (known collectively as "tokens") used within the University of Illinois System.
 All such tokens and permission to issue them are subject to i‑card Programs' consent and policies.

 Eligibility for IDs and services

-Fees for IDs
+Fees for identification tokens

-A University of Illinois ID card, conference card, department card, or other identifying device may be confiscated by any agent of the University of Illinois or any individual acting in an official University of Illinois capacity.
+Any University of Illinois ID card, conference card, department card, or other identifying device may be confiscated by any agent of the University of Illinois or any individual acting in an official University of Illinois capacity.
 "Agents" include but are not limited to mass transit officials, Campus Recreation workers, and Housing employees.
 The circumstances under which any University of Illinois identifying device may be confiscated are as follows:

 - The card is invalid, borrowed, or stolen.

 - The cardholder has violated card terms and conditions.

 - The cardholder's University status is not current.